This county refused to pay ransomware hackers. Experts say they're right.

-Officials in North Carolina’s Mecklenburg County are refusing to pay hackers $23,000 in ransom in exchange for government files, despite the fact that the cyberattack has virtually halted most of the local government’s services.
+Officials in North Carolina’s Mecklenburg County are refusing to pay hackers $23,000 in ransom for the return of government files, even though the cyberattack has virtually halted most of the local government’s services.

 The ransomware attack began Monday, when a county employee opened an attachment that gave the criminals access to government files, according to NBC-affiliate WCNC.
 Diorio said the county has contracted with a third-party cybsecurity firm to help handle negotiations and that the hackers demanded two bitcoin, valued at $23,000, as payment in exchange for the files.